AbhishekPatil98/Online-Retail-Customer-segementation/README.md

 Implementing various clustering Models and validating

 # Conclusions:
-Descriptive Analysis: The data exploration of Online customer segmentation dataset shows :
+Descriptive Analysis: The online customer segmentation dataset analysis reveals the following:

-Missing and duplicate values were found.
+We discovered duplicate and missing values.

-Most of the purchases are from the United Kingdom.
+The majority of the purchases are made in the UK.

-Most of the customers have purchased items on Thursday, Wednesday, Tuesday.
+The most frequent shopping days are Thursday, Wednesday, and Tuesday.

-Most of the customers have purchased items in November, October, December, and the least number of purchases in April, January, February.
+The months of November, October, and December saw the most client purchases, while April, January, and February saw the fewest.

-Most of the customers purchase in the afternoon time.
+The majority of sales occur in the afternoon.

-Using a recency, frequency and monetary(RFM) analysis, the customers have been segmented into various clusters.
+The clients have been divided into several clusters using a recency, frequency, and monetary (RFM) analysis.

-By applying different clustering algorithm to our dataset, we get the optimal number of cluster is equal to 3.
+By using various clustering algorithms on our dataset, we discover that three clusters are the ideal number.

-The business can focus on these different clusters and provide customer with services of each sector in a different way, which would not only benefit the customers but also the business at large.
+The company can concentrate on these several clusters and offer clients services from each sector in a unique fashion, which would be advantageous for both the customers and the company as a whole.